varnish/varnish-wiki/source/magento/magento2_varnish_basics.rst

 To learn more about the basics of HTTP visit `HTTP Basics`_ at the `Varnish Software website`.

+You also need to be clear about what you want varnish to do for your website.
+To read more analyzing and understadning your website, as yourself the following questions:

+- What makes the pages on your magento website different from each toher?
+- Do differences apply to entire pages or just part of them?
+- How shall i inform varnish of the differences?

+TO answer all your questions, follow the link to our varnish book discussing `Content Composition`_ .

-Varnish can help manage your magento website in more then one way.
+As you will see, Varnish can help manage your magento website in more then one way.
-In general it helps with load balancing, firewalls, etc.
+Varnish can help your webservers with load balancing, firewalls, file compressions, cookie management, etc.

-In particular we talk about the caching system of varnish.
+A better insite on some of these Varnish characteristics would be to get to know our product Varnish Cache a little better.
 Varnish cache as the name suggests allows caching of resources.
 This mechanism is enhanced to allow multiple identical requests from different clients to have the same effect on a single request called the idempotency.But do not worry!

 Varnish cache if configured properly doesnot cache `everything`!
-Infact you can decide what to cache.
+Infact you can decide what to cache, how to cache when to cache.
 To be able to better manage the cache headers, one must understand the `cache related header fields of HTTP`.
 Varnish uses these rfc7232 and these rfc7234 cache header fields to decide which objects to cache.

 If a matched cache is valid then varnish retrieves responses from the cache.
 This reduces the load of the origin server further more (apart from varnishes load balancing capacities) from managing similar responses multiple times.

 So when does Varnish serve the cached objects?
 ##############################################

-In simpel terms, varnish serves cache contents based on three things:
+In simple terms, varnish serves cache contents based on three things:
 1. Cache Matching
 2. Allowance
 3. Freshess of Data